cyberbotics/webots-doc/darwin-op/motion-manager.md

 ### Motion Manager in Step-by-Step

 By default when starting a motion, the motion is run synchronously.
-That is the controller is stopped until the motion is finished.
+It means that the controller execution is stopped until the motion is finished.
 But it is also possible to run a motion asynchronously, in that case, the motion is started but the execution flow of the controller is not stopped.
 This can be done by calling the method `playPage` with the second parameter set to false: